RoadieHQ/backstage/plugins/tech-insights-backend/README.md

 #### Modifying check persistence

 The default FactChecker implementation comes with an in-memory storage to store checks.
 You can inject an additional data store by adding an implementation of `TechInsightCheckRegistry` into the constructor options when creating a `JsonRulesEngineFactCheckerFactory`.
-That can be done as follows
+That can be done as follows:

 ```diff
 const myTechInsightCheckRegistry: TechInsightCheckRegistry<MyCheckType> = // snip